An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Verifying the conditions of the zero density theorem for families of Dedekind zeta functions

-Roughly speaking, given $G$, we will select $\Iscr,$ which indicates which elements in $G$ are allowed to be generators of the inertia groups of the tamely ramified primes in $K$, so that it has two properties: \begin{enumerate} \item Recalling Remark \ref{remark_H_gen_G}, we need the elements in $\Iscr$ to generate $G$. \item We need $\Iscr$ to have the property that for each normal subgroup $H$ in $G$ that is the kernel of a non-faithful irreducible representation of $G$, given any field $K \in Z_n^\Iscr(\Q,G;X)$ with associated Galois closure $\tilde{K}/\Q$, then $p|D_K$ implies $p|D_F$, where $F=\tilde{K}^H$. \end{enumerate} This second property will enable us to obtain the information we seek in Proposition \ref{prop_count_equiv}, that is, to count the number of $\tilde{K} \in \tilde{Z}_n^\Iscr(\Q,G;X)$ sharing the same fixed field $F=\tilde{K}^H$, by applying quantitative information about $\Dbf_n(G;\varpi)$.
+\item We need $\Iscr$ to have the property that for each proper normal subgroup $H$ in $G$ that is the kernel of a non-faithful irreducible representation of $G$, given any field $K \in Z_n^\Iscr(\Q,G;X)$ with associated Galois closure $\tilde{K}/\Q$, then $p|D_K$ implies $p|D_F$, where $F=\tilde{K}^H$. \end{enumerate} (Of course the primes that appear in $D_K$ are the same that appear in $D_{\tilde{K}}$ but this need not \emph{a priori} be true of $D_{\tilde{K}}$ and $D_F$.)
+Property (2) will enable us to obtain the information we seek in Proposition \ref{prop_count_equiv}, that is, to count the number of $\tilde{K} \in \tilde{Z}_n^\Iscr(\Q,G;X)$ sharing the same fixed field $F=\tilde{K}^H$, by applying quantitative information about $\Dbf_n(G;\varpi)$ (Property \ref{property_D}).
 This is one of the most novel features of this paper.